Making a compliment, complaint or concern

 2 Landseer Road

-In all cases complaints will be dealt with as swiftly and as fairly as possible.
-On receipt of a written or verbal complaint we will write to you advising that the complaint is being treated under the Suffolk Federation’s complaints´ procedure and that a formal reply from a senior doctor, who is not directly involved, will be sent to you within one week.
+In all cases complaints will be dealt with under the Suffolk Federation’s complaints´ procedure and investigated by our central Governance Team.
 If you wish to make a complaint anonymously, we will still investigate, but will not be able to feed back to you.

 What we do next